 To make the actual change from A. (current culture) to B. (desired, future culture), there has to first be a deep understanding of (A), and a breakdown of all the things that need to be changed on all levels.
 Things like values, behaviors, processes, policies, and core principles.
 You can’t get to (B) until you first understand (A), before actually changing anything at all.
 HR is the biggest resource for facilitating this initial process.

-2. Convince Owners that Culture Can Change
+2. Convince Owners that Change Manage and Train Culture is Beneficial

 Many business owners are initially hesitant and skeptical of initiating a big culture change.
 And they honestly are entitled to feel this way.
 Usually, most of us have only seen change when drastic internal or market circumstances have forced it on the organization because it’s become the status quo.
 Strategizing with the executives, HR can give examples of other organizations (most likely same industry) that have successfully put into practice certain culture changes, and specifying how they could benefit from similar changes.